Essential Study Habits for Straight-A Students

 Regularly review your study habits and results.
 If something isn’t working, don’t be afraid to adjust your strategies.

 Remember, effective study habits are personal.
 What works for one person might not work for another.
-The key is to experiment with different strategies and find the habits that help you succeed.
+The key is experimenting with different strategies and finding the habits that help you succeed.